Calgary Stampede parade to kick off with much to offer and a few road closures

 Prepare for warm weather

 The forecast for Friday is for sunshine with a high of 30 C and UV index of 10 or very high, Environment Canada says.

-If you're heading down, wear waterproof sunscreen of 30 SPF or higher, reapplying frequently, and drink lots of water.
+Parade goers are encouraged to wear waterproof sunscreen of 30 SPF or higher, reapplying frequently, and to drink lots of water.
 Alberta Health Services is recommending people wear a wide-brimmed hat, sunglasses and long-sleeved shirts to cover skin, and to bring a backpack with water, extra shoes, healthy snacks and sunscreen.

 The health authority says to watch for symptoms of heat exhaustion and sunstroke, such as feeling dizzy, nauseated, disoriented or faint, and having a high body temperature or lack of sweat.

-The warm, sunny weather is expected to continue for much of Stampede week.
+The warm, sunny weather is expected to continue for much of the outdoor show.
 Even if it does rain, Sibbald said there are many indoor activities available, which are detailed on a map and schedule online.

 "Bring anything you want but don't bring anything you wouldn't bring to an airport," Sibbald said.